Buying a Condo in Manila: The Ultimate Guide

 This suburb in north Manila attracts residents with a combination of value and convenience.
 A condo here will typically cost half as much as a similar property in the city, and many areas are well-developed.

-You can find a massive two-bedroom unit here for under $100,000.
+You can find a massive two-bedroom condo for sale in Quezon City for under $100,000.

-It’s also rather easy to get to the city center from Quezon City.
-If you live on Commonwealth Avenue, for instance, you can follow your street into downtown Manila.
+Getting to the city center of Manila from Quezon City is also rather easy.
+For instance, if you live on Commonwealth Avenue, you can follow your street directly into downtown Manila.

 Bonifacio Global City